 What I would have once considered a novelty, dog DNA tests are so much more than a curiosity-satisfier.
 Let’s talk about the reasons to DNA test your dog.

-Reasons to DNA Test Your Dog
+Reasons To Consider DNA Testing Your Dog

 Although each animal is an individual with their own unique quirks and personalities, certain breeds have strong common traits.